-- 7-1.
+7-1.
 MECHANICAL LOAD BRAKE.
 The mechanical load brake on Series 800 SHAW-BOX hoists is a pawl and ratchet "Weston" type automatic brake.
-The brake is not adjustable and requires only periodic inspection and occasional replacement of the friction washers. - 7-2.
+The brake is not adjustable and requires only periodic inspection and occasional replacement of the friction washers.

+7-2.
 MOTOR BRAKE.
-Instructions for adjusting the brake are inside the brake cover and are repeated below.
-Check brake adjustment after the first 30 days of service and regularly thereafter during the six-month inspection procedure.
-Two versions of the motor brake occur in this manual.
+Check brake adjustment after first 30 days of service and regularly thereafter during the six-month inspection procedure.